KubbyDev/OrbitalSimulator/README.md

 During development, every possible upgrade must be taken into account to ease future improvements.
 For example the function giving the time between 2 physics updates takes into account the space time dilatation even tho it is always 1 for the moment.

+The objects in the simulation world are called mobiles.
+A mobile alone is just a physics object: forces and collisions can act on it etc. Any action done by a mobile is done by its modules.
+A module has no hitbox and remains at a fixed local position relative to its parent mobile.
+But it can do things like emitting light, containing fuel, producing thrust, changing values on other modules (e.g turn on an engine).

 ### Development progress
 - Maths library (Vectors, Quaternions/EulerAngles and Matrices arithmetics)
 - Base of the graphics part (3D model rendering, simple lighting)